PrefectHQ/prefect/docs/integrations/contribute.md

 To view in the Prefect Cloud or Prefect server UI, [register the block](https://docs.prefect.io/concepts/blocks/#registering-blocks-for-use-in-the-prefect-ui).

-## Contributing Collections
+## Contributing Integrations

-Anyone can create and share a Prefect Collection and we encourage anyone interested in creating a collection to do so!
+Anyone can create and share a Prefect Integration and we encourage anyone interested in creating a integration to do so!

 ### Generate a project

-To help you get started with your collection, we've created a template that gives the tools you need to create and publish your collection.
+To help you get started with your integration, we've created a template that gives the tools you need to create and publish your integration.

-Use the [Prefect Collection template](https://github.com/PrefectHQ/prefect-collection-template#quickstart) to get started creating a collection with a bootstrapped project!
+Use the [Prefect Integration template](https://github.com/PrefectHQ/prefect-integration-template#quickstart) to get started creating an integration with a bootstrapped project!

-### List a project in the Collections Catalog
+### List a project in the Integrations Catalog

-To list your collection in the Prefect Collections Catalog, submit a PR to the Prefect repository adding a file to the `docs/collections/catalog` directory with details about your collection.
+To list your integration in the Prefect Integrations Catalog, submit a PR to the Prefect repository adding a file to the `docs/integrations/catalog` directory with details about your integration.
 Please use `TEMPLATE.yaml` in that folder as a guide.

-## Contribute fixes or enhancements to Collections
+## Contribute fixes or enhancements to Integrations

-If you'd like to help contribute to fix an issue or add a feature to any of our Collections, please [propose changes through a pull request from a fork of the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+If you'd like to help contribute to fix an issue or add a feature to any of our Integrations, please [propose changes through a pull request from a fork of the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 1. [Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
 2. [Clone the forked repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository)